The Geometry of G$_2$, Spin(7), and Spin(8)-models: Summary of results

 \end{lem}

-\begin{thm} For Calabi-Yau threefolds, let $S$ be the divisor over which we have the fiber I$_0^*$.
+\begin{thm} For Calabi--Yau threefolds, let $S$ be the divisor over which we have the fiber I$_0^*$.
 If $g$ denotes the genus of $S$ and $K$ denotes the canonical class of the base, then the Hodge numbers $h^{1,1}$ and $h^{1,2}$ for each model are

 \end{thm}

 \begin{lem} If $Y$ is a fourfold, then the Euler characteristic for each model is

 \end{lem}